Abhishek-Shr/Mini-projects/README.md

 #### (Python) Calculate American Change
 A console program that calculates change if provided with client's cash given and item price.
 Returns the change by dollars and coins.

+### (Python) Ubuntu Spell Checker
+A console program that spell checks any given file in the same directory as spellcheck.py .
+The spellchecker's dictionary is any installed Ubuntu dictionaries located in /usr/share/dict/